Introduction to the proposed new Consumer Duty:

 The availability of the necessary data and the appropriate monitoring processes must be in place to ensure firms are consistently providing good customer outcomes in line with the Consumer Duty.
 Firms will need to look at their existing data sources (qualitative and quantitative) and assess whether these are sufficiently robust, and provide the information required to understand whether the intended outcomes for customers are being met.

-The regime pays particular focus to customer vulnerabilities and how they may impact a customer’s ability to use a product or service.
+The regime pays particular focus to customer vulnerabilities, including those identified as protected characteristics under the Equality Act 2010, and how they may impact a customer’s ability to use a product or service.
 Firms need to understand the nature and scale of characteristics of vulnerability that may be present in target markets, leveraging relevant data available to identify the vulnerabilities within their customer base.
 From a process perspective, the FCA has identified information sharing between manufacturers and distributors as an area requiring improvement across the industry, and something that will drive greater understanding of the firm’s customer’s (potential) vulnerabilities.

 4. Governance and Board Reporting

 Successful governance will not only support effective product governance and the identification of the target market; it will also ensure accountability for decision-making and drive senior ownership of Consumer Duty processes.
+It is important that the Duty is reflected in firms’ strategies, governance, leadership and people policies, including incentives at all levels.
 Firms will need to consider: if existing governance arrangements are sufficient to facilitate the new Consumer Duty requirements, or is there a need for new committees to provide better oversight and decision-making required; how will MI be used to review and assess Consumer Duty compliance and how will this be presented, and how will Board level responsibilities be planned, aligned to existing responsibilities, and embedded?

 The required changes to governance processes provide further opportunity to address current weaknesses or realise efficiency gains.
 For example, the Value Assessment required to be published by Authorised Fund Managers (AFMs) was poorly received by the FCA during the first attempt in 2021, who cited concerns regarding the ‘quality of analysis and decision making within processes and the judgements reached by AFM Boards’, and a lack of clearly articulated rationale for decisions made based on information presented.
 There is overlap between the price and value aspect of the annual Board assessment under the Consumer Duty and the Assessment of Value report, and all firms (not just AFM’s) should look to the FCA’s findings to ensure they are improving existing and future proofing new Board reporting processes.